steamclock/niceComponents/README.md

 ### Installation

-Nice Components is available through **[Swift Package Manager](https://swift.org/package-manager/)**.
+NiceComponents is available through **[Swift Package Manager](https://swift.org/package-manager/)**.
 To install it, follow these steps:

 1. In Xcode, click **File**, then **Swift Package Manager**, then **Add Package Dependency**
 2. Choose your project
-3. Enter this URL in the search bar `git@github.com:steamclock/nice_components.git`
+3. Enter this URL in the search bar `git@github.com:steamclock/niceComponents.git`